 To bolster security, an IT department may implement a variety of endpoint security solutions, as well as other security applications, over time.
 However, multiple standalone security tools can complicate the threat detection and prevention process, especially if they overlap and produce similar security alerts.
 A better approach is an integrated endpoint security solution.

-Key components of endpoint detection and response
+Key components of EDR security

 Endpoint data collection agents.
 Software agents conduct endpoint monitoring and collect data—such as processes, connections, volume of activity, and data transfers—into a central database.

 Automated response.
 Pre-configured rules in an EDR solution can recognize when incoming data indicates a known type of security breach and triggers an automatic response, such as to log off the end user or send an alert to a staff member.

 Analysis and forensics.
 An endpoint detection and response system may incorporate both real-time analytics, for rapid diagnosis of threats that do not quite fit the pre-configured rules, and forensics tools for threat hunting or conducting a post-mortem analysis of an attack.

 - A real-time analytics engine uses algorithms to evaluate and correlate large volumes of data, searching for patterns.

 - Forensics tools enable IT security professionals to investigate past breaches to better understand how an exploit works and how it penetrated security.
 IT security professionals also use forensics tools to hunt for threats in the system, such as malware or other exploits that might lurk undetected on an endpoint.

 New EDR capabilities improve threat intelligence

 New features and services are expanding EDR solutions' ability to detect and investigate threats.